Gom3tzler/Glimpse/README.md

 #### Server Toggle Not Appearing

-If you configured both servers but don't see the toggle button:
+If you configured multiple servers but don't see the server dropdown:

-1. Verify both server URLs and tokens are correct
+1. Verify all server URLs and tokens are correct
 2. Check the container logs for authentication errors
-3. Ensure both servers are accessible from the container
+3. Ensure all servers are accessible from the container
 4. Try restarting the container after fixing configuration

 #### Wrong Theme Colors